 - Transferable skills workshops

 - Supplementary courses and language courses

-- Active participation in a symposium
+- Active participation in an international conference/workshop

 - Teaching practice

 - Active or passive participation in an international conference/workshop

 The precise course of the studies as well as the scope and the nature of the supplementary courses and language courses are regulated by work plans and timetables (so-called “target agreements”).
 During the course of their studies the doctoral students meet with their team of supervisors every six months.
 In these meetings timetables are drawn up and discussed, work reports and draft chapters are handed in and feedback is given on them.